Element18592/xbRevive/README.md

 # xbRevive
 ### xbRevive is a tool for flashing the Xbox 360 console.

-At the moment it only supports flashing Jasper nands with a block size of 512MB through the sidecar, configuration can be adjusted in SFCx.cpp, support for USB flashers (NAND-X, etc) is a future goal.
+At the moment it only supports flashing Jasper 512MB big block nand through the sidecar, configuration can be adjusted in SFCx.cpp, support for USB flashers (NAND-X, etc) is a future goal.

 A lot of the code is still a work in progress, so it may be messy and pretty confusing but I've been trying to clean it up as I go.